 Peanut Butter Blossoms Cookie

+- Soft cookie and melty chocolate!
 One of my favorite parts about these peanut butter blossoms is putting the Hershey’s kisses on the peanut butter cookies, waiting about 10 minutes and then popping one in my mouth!
 The heat of the cookie makes the entire kiss soft, and it’s so amazing!
-I’m drooling just thinking about it! 🤤

-- Creamy peanut butter — could also use another nut butter such as cashew, almond butter if needed or desired
+- Peanut Butter: You could also use another nut butter such as cashew, almond butter if needed or desired.

-- Large egg — one of the building blocks of cookies!
+- Egg: Eggs are one of the building blocks of cookies!
 Eggs add structure to the cookie dough and even pitch in as a leavening agent, too.

 - Portion the dough into 1-inch balls.